Purpose: Seeing HIS Story in Every Story.

 At least one book must be on their AR level.
 Students are encouraged to get both books in their AR level until they have reached their AR goal each quarter.

-If you have any questions about the CCS Library and its Policies or Procedures, please feel free to reach out to Mrs. Castleberry.
+If you have any questions about the CCS Library and its Policies or Procedures, please feel free to reach out to our librarian.
 Parents are welcome to check out books for their student(s) if they would like to have more options at home and/or higher reading levels for their child.
 Students are not allowed to check out more books than the above referenced quantities during their library class.

 See you in the Library!